gcallanan/cal-mlir-dialect/README.md

 ### 2. Installation Instructions:

 1. Install the MLIR dialect by running the [install_mlir.sh](./install_mlir.sh) script.
 It will pull and install the LLVM repo with MLIR into a new directory titled `llvm-project` in this repository.
 It will take many hours to install, but you should only need to install it once.
+    - Optionally update your PATH with the `llvm-project/build/bin` directory
+    - Optionally update your LD_LIBRARY_PATH with the `llvm-project/build/lib` directory
 2. Once the above step is complete, install this CAL dialect using the [install_cal_dialect.sh](./install_cal_dialect.sh) script.
 Every time you modify the code in this repo, you will need to run this script again.
+    - Optionally update your PATH with the `build/bin` directory

+### 3. GPU Support
+To enable lowering to MLIR dialects with GPU support, ensure that you install MLIR with GPU support by using the `--enable-gpu` flag in the [install_mlir.sh](./install_mlir.sh) script.
+For more details on using NVIDIA GPUs with MLIR refer to [README.md](./extras/using-nvidia-gpus/README.md) file in the [extras/using-nvidia-gpus](./extras/using-nvidia-gpus) directory.

 ## Usage Examples: